About Polk County Warming Centers

 When are you open?

-The warming center season runs from November 1st through March 31st and active on nights when the temperature is forecast to drop to freezing (32F) or below.
+The warming center season runs from November 1st through March 31st, and we are active on nights when the temperature is forecast to drop to freezing (32F) or below.
 Intake is from 7-9 p.m. (please call 503-949-4987 for access after hours).
 The center remains open until 7 a.m.
 Check here to see specifically when and where we're open.

 Where is the Warming Center located?

-We have a rotating shelter schedule primarily at churches in the communities of Dallas and Monmouth/Independence (each location on call for a two-week period).
+We have a rotating shelter hosted primarily at churches in the communities of Dallas and Monmouth/Independence (each location is on call for a two-week period).
 To increase access, we are also excited to partner with the City of Falls City in offering a fixed location at the Community Center.

 I live in another town and don't have transportation.
 How can I get there?

 We can help!
-Transportation is available with an hour's notice on the nights we activate.
+The Cherriots bus system is providing free rides to and from the Warming Centers when they are operating, Mondays-Saturdays, and we have a van available to pick you up on Sundays.
 We want you to be able to get to the warming center and back to your community the next morning.
-Please call 503-949-4987 to arrange a ride.
-If you're a community member who would like to join our pool of volunteer drivers, please contact us.
+Please call 503-949-4987 with any questions or to arrange a ride.
+If you would like to join our pool of volunteer drivers, please contact us.

 What about all my stuff?